Teaching and Research Interests

 I’m particularly proud of a series of projects sponsored by American Express and the Consumer Federation of America that demonstrate the rehabilitative effects of credit counseling on long-term borrower behavior.
 I am also proud of our efforts to create pilot demonstration projects here at the University of Arizona that pair financial education with financial products (e.g., savings programs; student loans) to encourage and support completion of higher education degrees.

-Over the past decade as director of the Take Charge America Institute here at the UA, I gained extensive experience in developing and scaling up financial education programs for youth in classroom and online environments, as well as through peer-to-peer programs.
+Over the past decade, when director of the Take Charge America Institute here at the UA, I gained extensive experience in developing and scaling up financial education programs for youth in classroom and online environments, as well as through peer-to-peer programs.
 I expanded to a national scale our flagship outreach program, the award-winning Take Charge Today curriculum.
 Take Charge Today develops and distributes (free of charge) an extensive, activity-based personal finance curriculum for high-school and middle-school classrooms nationwide (www.takechargetoday.arizona.edu), and companion teacher support and professional development.
 More than 48,000 teachers nationwide are authorized users of the Take Charge Today curriculum.
 The quality of the curriculum materials was acknowledged by the U.S. Treasury Department when it included three Take Charge Today lessons as part of its educator toolkit to support its 2011 National Financial Capability Challenge.
 Most recently, in a partnership with the National Endowment for Financial Education (NEFE) beginning in 2014, we created a national online resource center for personal finance educators, hosted at the University of Arizona (www.moneyteach.org).
 Moneyteach provides curriculum resources for middle and high school educators, giving new teachers a trusted place to start when building their courses.

 Please contact Dr. Michael Staten if you are unable to locate one of the publications listed below.